marksull/err-backend-cisco-webex-teams/README.md

 BOT_PREFIX = 'my-webex-teams-bot-name '
 ```

-In a Webex Teams DIRECT room chat with the bot the bot prefix is not sent with the command.
+In a Webex Teams DIRECT room chat with the bot, the bot prefix is not sent with the command.
 Ensure
 to enable BOT_PREFIX_OPTIONAL_ON_CHAT so that the prefix is not required for direct communication:

 ```python